By Madeline Bocaro ©

 The estate was located in Ascot, about 30 miles from Abbey Road studios.
 John and Yoko bought the Georgian style house and property on May 4, 1969 for £145,000.
 They moved in that August with an entourage of assistants.
 A Krishna swami and his devotees introduced to the Lennons by George Harrison soon occupied the temple on the property.

-Tittenhurst has magnificent gardens with trees imported from different countries (as Yoko later achieved with the Strawberry Fields memorial for John New York City’s Central Park).
+Tittenhurst, which was once a tree museum, has magnificent gardens with trees imported from different countries (as Yoko later achieved with the Strawberry Fields memorial for John New York City’s Central Park).
 The gardens included one of the tallest cedar trees in England.
 John and Yoko installed a man-made lake, creating a small island on which they placed a little white bungalow.
-An unexploded bomb was found when digging to make the lake.
+An unexploded WWII bomb was found when digging to make the lake.

 When John and Yoko moved to New York City permanently in the summer of 1971, they sold the property to Ringo Starr who enjoyed it for several years.
 In 1988 Ringo sold Tittenhurst Park for £5 million to Sheikh Zayed bin Sultan Al Nahyan, President of the United Arab Emirates and ruler of Abu Dhabi.

-Ascot Sound Studios, where Imagine was recorded was renamed Startling Studios by Ringo and was rented to many bands including T. Rex and Judas Priest.
+Ascot Sound Studios, where Imagine was recorded was renamed Startling Studios by Ringo and was rented by many bands including T. Rex and Judas Priest.

 The lines “alone here in the kitchen / I feel that something’s missing” always remind me of it now!